langestefan/langestefan.github.io/_posts/guides/interactive-blog/2025-02-13-interactive-julia-plotting.md

 There are a bunch of interesting questions we can ask in this general problem context.
 A few that come to mind are:
 - How does the trajectory of the ball change when we change the initial velocity $\vec{v}_0$?
-- Given some initial velocity $\vec{v}_0$, what is the maximum horizontal distance the ball can travel?
+- Given some initial velocity $\vec{v}_0$, what is the angle of the kick that maximizes the horizontal distance the ball will travel?
 - Given (noisy) observations of a ball's trajectory, can we estimate what the initial position $\vec{p}_0$ and velocity $\vec{v}_0$ were?
 Or even more interesting, can we predict where the ball will land while it is still in the air?